 Check out our salary guide for more information on UK and Canadian rates.

-What Qualifications & Skills Do I Need?
+What Qualifications & Skills Do Freelance Project Managers Need?

 Coordination, orchestration, and communication skills

-Clients want a project manager that is capable of aligning and holding disparate stakeholder groups accountable to achieve a common goal
+Clients want a project manager that is capable of aligning and holding disparate stakeholder groups accountable to achieve a common goal.

 Budget and time management

-Project managers must ensure that clients receive desired deliverables on time and within budget
+Project managers must ensure that clients receive desired deliverables on time and within budget.

 Process improvement

-project managers should be capable of designing, simplifying, and potentially automating workflows to improve how teams do business (and optimize how they run their own business!)
+Project managers should be capable of designing, simplifying, and potentially automating workflows to improve how teams do business (and optimize how they run their own business!)

 Considerations Before Going Freelance